shawnsong/kubernetes-handbook/examples/pod-presets/pod-presets.md

 Label selectors can be used to filter the pods on which Pod Presets are applicable.
 This is useful when you don't want to apply preset to all pods.

+## Enable Pod Preset in the Cluster
+Pod Preset is not enabled by default, to enable it in the cluster, the following needs to be done:

+1. Enable the API type settings.k8s.io/v1alpha1/podpreset.
+This can be done by including settings.k8s.io/v1alpha1 in the `--runtime-config`: `--runtime-config=settings.k8s.io/v1alpha1`
+2. Enable admission controller `PodPreset`: `--admission-control=...,PodPreset,...`

 ## Pod Preset Examples

 Below is an example of how Pod Preset can help to concise Pod configurations.